-The issue Why it is happening What you can do Thrush - your nipples are sore and may be 'flaky' in appearance, look red or pale, possibly shiny and feel itchy and burning.
+The issue Why it happens What you can do Thrush - your nipples are sore and may be 'flaky' in appearance, look red or pale, possibly shiny and feel itchy and burning.
 You may also have a sharp shooting pain during or after feeds.
-Your baby may have a white coating in her mouth.
+Your baby may have a white coating in their mouth.
 A thrush infection can happen at any time but it seems to be more common after taking antibiotics or after the early days of breastfeeding.
 Thrush can thrive on broken skin and in warm, moist conditions and can be passed between mum and baby.
 Check your baby's position and attachment, as this is the most common cause of sore nipples.
-If this doesn't help, speak to your midwife/health visitor for advice.
-Your GP will be able to give you, your partner and your baby medication if thrush is diagnosed.
+If this does not help, speak to your midwife, health visitor or family nurse for advice.
+Your GP will be able to give you and your baby medication if thrush is diagnosed.
 If you have thrush, any expressed breast milk should not be stored, as the thrush infection will be present in the milk.
 As you and your baby will be having treatment at the same time, it is fine to carry on breastfeeding.
 It is also a good idea to put your bra through a very hot or boil wash to help kill the thrush, and to change your breast pads frequently as these could cause reinfection.
 Refusing the breast - some babies get cross and frustrated, and seem to fight, tossing their heads from side to side.
 Babies refusing to suck at some point is quite common.
 There can be many reasons for this.
 It's important to try and find out what's causing it, but sometimes patience is all you need.
-Hold your baby next to you, skin-to-skin, as often as you can so that you can respond straight away when he shows signs of wanting to feed.
-That way he learns that your breast is a comforting and soothing place to be.
+Hold your baby next to you, skin-to-skin, as often as you can so that you can respond straight away when they show signs of wanting to feed.
+That way they learn that your breast is a comforting and soothing place to be.

+The issue Why it happens What you can do Slow weight gain.
 Babies are individuals and gain weight at different rates, so slow weight gain can be normal for some babies.
 However, for others it can be a sign that they are not getting enough milk to grow.
-Make sure your baby is well positioned and correctly attached and feed him as often and for as long as he wants.
-Remember that babies have natural pauses during a feed, and your baby may sometimes appear to have had all he needs when in reality he is resting before wanting to feed more.
-It is important to talk to your midwife, health visitor/family nurse or GP if you have concerns.
+Make sure your baby is well positioned and correctly attached and feed them as often and for as long as they want.
+Remember that babies have natural pauses during a feed, and your baby may sometimes appear to have had all they need when, in reality, they are resting before wanting to feed more.
+It is important to talk to your midwife, health visitor, family nurse or GP if you have concerns.